Start9Labs/documentation/site/source/developer-docs/documentation.rst

     .. group-tab:: Creating a new page:

-        1. Tap "Add file" and then "Create new file".
+        1. Click "Add file" and then "Create new file".

             .. figure:: /_static/images/contribution/documentation-new-step1.png
                 :width: 70%